All Episodes

 Okay, that's it, my friends.

-Another exciting hour of busy broadcast excellence.
+Another exciting hour of busy broadcast excellence complete and in a can.

-Two thirds of the way through today's excursion, and be back before you know it.
+Two-thirds of the way through today's excursion and be back before you know it.